mfontanini/presenterm-export/README.md

 pip install presenterm-export
 ```

+ **Note**: make sure that `presenterm-export` works by running `presenterm-export --version` before attempting to
+> generate a PDF file.
+If you get errors related to _weasyprint_, follow their [installation
+> instructions](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html) to ensure you meet all of their
+> dependencies.
+This has otherwise caused issues in macOS.

 # How it works

 This tool's goal is to capture the output of _presenterm_ and turn it into a PDF file.
 This section outlines roughly how